kaleidawave/kaleidawave.github.io/src/posts/a-preview-of-the-checker.md

 - They reuse types so can be specialized like the above
 - Catch a lot of side effect cases, which can give more information rather than resorting to unknown-ness
 - Calling functions to tracks what functions are called, which allows tree shaking of associated functions (functions under objects)
-- **They could be used as IR for generating more optimised output**
+- **They could be used as IR for generating more optimized output**

 ### Some extras

 #### Hoisting passes
-Currently work in progress, but you can see how interfaces are checker before functions which is checked before any other structure in [hoist_statements](https://github.com/Boshen/oxc/blob/b31819d7a1b6708121f25ae8f314abc40ad68cf3/crates/oxc_type_synthesis/src/statements_and_declarations.rs#L20)
+Currently work in progress, but you can see how interfaces are checker before functions which is checked before any other structure in [hoist_statements](https://github.com/web-infra-dev/oxc/blob/b31819d7a1b6708121f25ae8f314abc40ad68cf3/crates/oxc_type_synthesis/src/statements_and_declarations.rs#L20)

 #### Printing types
 Turning types into strings is done [here](https://github.com/kaleidawave/ezno/blob/main/checker/src/types/printing.rs).

+This also has to handle some other things:
+- Recording what types have been printed types to not stack overflow in the case of cyclic types

 #### `Diagnostic`s, registering errors and warnings
 [diagnostics.rs](https://github.com/kaleidawave/ezno/blob/main/checker/src/diagnostics.rs) has a long list of errors and how to turn them into a general `Diagnostic`s which can be printed to the CLI or presented in a LSP.